-University of Vermont College of Medicine students and faculty are fanning out across the globe to learn about the practice of medicine in a variety of countries, including Vietnam, Uganda, Zimbabwe, and Russia, via the UVM College of Medicine/Danbury Hospital Global Health Program.
-The goal is to gain a deeper understanding of medicine across cultures, as well as give back to hospitals, clinics, health care professionals, and families along the way.
+Students, residents, and faculty from the University of Vermont Larner College of Medicine (UVMLCOM) fan out around the globe to learn about the practice of medicine in a variety of countries- the Dominican Republic, Russia, Uganda, Vietnam, and Zimbabwe- via the UVMLCOM/Western Connecticut Health Network Global Health Program.
+Their goal is to gain a deeper understanding of medicine across cultures while giving back to patients, families, and communities along the way.
 Each global health rotation is approximately six weeks long and focuses on clinical work as well as socio-cultural immersion and language instruction.

 Here are some of their stories.